centic9/poi-fuzz/README.md

 Apache POI does not use JNI or native code, therefore the fuzzing target mainly tries to trigger unexpected exceptions and unbounded memory allocations.

+# Note

+Currently the build.gradle file is configured to use POI jars from a local build as otherwise some unexpected types of Exceptions are still thrown in current release 5.2.3.

+You can adjust build.gradle to point to your local build or adjust it to use the released binaries again.

+We should be able to revert this with the next version of Apache POI.

 # How to fuzz

 Build the fuzzing target: